 Avoiding or resisting spiritual practice arises for many reasons, but there are common threads.
 We might feel intimidated by the idea of meditation, thinking, My mind is too busy; I will never be able to do this.
 One part of us might be determined to meditate, while another part may feel: No way, I might lose my incentive if I simply let go and sit.
 If I’m meditating, I’m not getting anything done.
 Or we might wonder, Is it really okay to take time for myself?
 These types of thoughts are often semiconscious.
 Many times we don’t even know why a part of us doesn’t want to meditate.
 Underneath these thoughts and feelings is often fear of some kind.
 Usually people need to exert extra willpower in order to just start meditating.
 One lama I know says, “You might as well just put out two cushions for your meditation sessions—one for you and one for your resistance.
 It will accompany you a lot of the time.”
 That is, it’s important to acknowledge any resistance: Give it some space, and move on with the meditation.

 As our meditation becomes more of a daily habit, new patterns form.
-If we treat our daily meditation as non-negotiable, like brushing our teeth, this can help—the same way a child might resist going to school until she realize school is unavoidable, and so she settles down and accepts going every day.
+If we treat our daily meditation as non-negotiable, like brushing our teeth, this can help—the same way a child might resist going to school until she realizes school is unavoidable, and so she settles down and accepts going every day.
 Meditating with others once a week or more is also helpful.
 Somehow, if we have a schedule to meditate with others, the ego often relaxes into the program.
 In a group, the combined intention of the meditators supports each individual to do it.
 Being accountable to our group, even if we only meet with them once a week, can help sustain our commitment to meditate.

 Related: Why Can’t I Get to the Cushion?